Fluke Infections of the Liver

 Imaging tests of the liver, such as ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography (ERCP), or cholangiography, may be done to check for damage to the liver and bile ducts.
 Occasionally, doctors see adult flukes in the bile duct when they examine the inside of the digestive tract with a viewing tube (endoscope) passed through the mouth.

-Thoroughly cooking freshwater fish from areas where Clonorchis and Opisthorchis infections occur helps prevent liver fluke infections.
-Raw, dried, salted, or pickled fish from these areas should not be eaten.
+Thoroughly cooking freshwater fish or shrimp from areas where Clonorchis and Opisthorchis infections occur helps prevent liver fluke infections.
+Raw, dried, salted, or pickled freshwater fish or shrimp from these areas should not be eaten.
 Raw watercress and other water plants should not be eaten in areas where sheep or cattle may be infected with Fasciola.

 Liver fluke infections are treated with a drug that eliminates flukes from the body.
 These drugs include